What is Parental Alienation? banner

 Currently, there are no specific provisions in UK law for courts to deal with parental alienation, but there is scope for the courts to determine a resolution to an issue on a case-by-case basis.

 Aside from hearing testimonies from both parents, the courts may take additional steps during cases of parental alienation.
-For example, depending on the age of the child involved in the case, they may also be involved in proceedings, with a psychologist who specialists in parental alienation also being appointed to assess the child, both parents and the wider family unit.
+For example, depending on the age of the child involved in the case, they may also be involved in proceedings, with a psychologist who specialises in parental alienation also being appointed to assess the child, both parents and the wider family unit.

 Any evidence gathered by the psychologist may then be used to guide proceedings and have an impact on the final outcome.